aabagdi/Eudyptula/README.md

 - Thus, the cryptographer's chagrin becomes the musician's merriment: I've harnessed ECB to create an interesting effect on waveforms.

 ## What it does
 Eudyptula is a pedal-like effect.
-Clean audio goes in, Eudyptula does its work, and “encrypted” audio comes out.
+Clean audio goes in, Eudyptula does its work, and processed audio comes out.
 Per block, it:

 1. Tracks the pitch of the incoming signal with a YIN-style monophonic tracker (roughly 43 Hz to 1.4 kHz), falling back to a fixed 220 Hz carrier when nothing pitched is detected.
 2. Resamples the input onto that carrier, multiplied by the **Harmonic** ratio, so the cipher's block rate is locked to the note being played.
 This is what keeps the output pitched rather than pure noise.